marijanp/marijanp.github.io/src/posts/2022-09-26-nixos-how-to-add-a-qemu-image--as-a-flake-output.markdown

 author: Marijan
 description: Learn to how add a Qemu image of your NixOS-Configuration as a flake output.
 ---
-To create a Qemu image of a NixOS-Configuration you can use a function called <a class="link" href="https://github.com/NixOS/nixpkgs/blob/master/nixos/lib/make-disk-image.nix)">make-disk-image</a> in the following way:
+To create a Qemu image of a NixOS-Configuration you can use a function called [make-disk-image](https://github.com/NixOS/nixpkgs/blob/master/nixos/lib/make-disk-image.nix) in the following way:

 ```nix
 {